JimmyDingyiming/jour2106-1/README.md

 > ### Attention: the product will be extremly dangerous under following conditions
 >   - Hungry  :rice:
 >   - Sleepy  :sleeping:
->   - Just failed in the video game  :shit:
+>   - Lovelorn
+If the product is out of power, please play music of [SawanoHiroyuki](http://www.sonymusic.co.jp/artist/sawanohiroyukinzk/) for it and then it will return to work soon.
 ## Return policy
 No refunds or exchange is allowed.